kriasoft/hyperapp-render/README.md

 [The basic usage example](https://codepen.io/frenzzy/pen/zpmRQY?editors=0010) is to use the `render` function, which adds the `toString` action to be able to render your application to an HTML string at any given time.
-That could be useful for server-side rendering or creating HTML snippets based on current application state.
+This can be useful for server-side rendering or creating HTML snippets based on current application state.

 ```js
 import { h, app } from 'hyperapp'